gustavbronelius/parchment-adventures/README.md

 - history_manager_task_description.txt

 #### Narrator
+The narrator is the... narrator of the game.
+You can check the current task description for what the narrator is tasked to do.
+Changing the task can lead to unforseen consequences/rewards.
+Right now, the narrator doesn't have a lot of restrictions.
+You could add things like magic, 2D side-scrolling universes, weight constraingts, etc.

 #### Game State Manager
+The game state manager is, at the moment, only tasked with controlling items and quests.
+You could also task it with keeping track of how much weight the player is carrying, how many spells they are currently controlling, and more.
+Please share your ideas on Discord.

 #### History Manager
+You can change the history manager if you want, but I don't really know what for...
+If you have any suggestions, please get back to me!
+At the moment it is tasked with summarising the story so that the game can be played endlessly.

 ## Contact
 Join me on [Discord](https://discord.gg/pWU7NNzq) (https://discord.gg/pWU7NNzq) for discussing suggestions, sharing configurations, bugs, and other things.